gitescire/dpyx_general/README.md

 5. You must go to the path where you have your php.ini file, and change the next variables like are shown below:
 `upload_max_filesize = 20M`
 `post_max_size = 20M`

+## Setting up some files

+1. You must copy /public/images/default.example in /public/images/default, then update the picures that you want inside the copied folder.

+2. You must copy /resources/lang/es.json.example in /resources/lang/es.json, then update the message that you want inside the copied folder.